 PL: Thanks all very much indeed.

-Introductory guidance focusing on putting corporate responsibility into action in the workplace
+Explores corporate responsibility and putting it into action in the workplace

 Explores the evidence for the importance of culture within organisations and at board level

 A report examining the HR function's role in embedding corporate responsibility in all areas of the business